fridakitten/FridaCodeManager/README.md

 # FridaCodeManager

 ## Notes
-I made this project cause my parents took my mac and I still did wanted to code and AppInstaller iOS was the first person that helped me making this project, without them this would not exist so give him a follow!
+I made this project because my parents took my mac and I still wanted to code and AppInstalleriOS was the first person that helped me making this project, without them this would not exist so give them a follow!

 ## Compatibility
 iOS 15.0 - 17.0 was offcially tested on both, roothide and rootless.